huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/dynamically-adding-menu-items.md

     public const uint cmdidMyCommand = 0x104;
     ```

-2. *DynamicMenu.cs* dosyasında, aşağıdaki using deyimlerini ekleyin:
+2. *DynamicMenu.cs* dosyasında aşağıdaki yönergeleri kullanarak aşağıdakileri ekleyin:

     ```csharp
     using EnvDTE;